-In 2016 the Government announced that for three years from 2017/18 to 2019/20 Councils would be allowed to increase this by up to 3% in any given year, but no more than 6% in total over those years, Stockton decided to increase the Adult Social Care precept element of Council Tax by 3% in 2017/18 and 2018/19, therefore in the current financial year 2019/20 the Adult Social Care Levy is 0% as there has been no increase in the levy.
+In 2016 the Government announced that for three years from 2017/18 to 2019/20 Councils would be allowed to increase this by up to 3% in any given year, but no more than 6% in total over those years.
+Stockton decided to increase the Adult Social Care precept element of Council Tax by 3% in both 2017/18 and 2018/19 with no increase in 2019/20.

-For this year 2019/20 there is no additional levy on your Council Tax bill as the 3% levy was charged in 2017/18 and 2018/19.
+For this year 2020/21, there is increase of 2%.
 If you would like further clarification regarding the calculation or the way the precept is shown on the bill please refer to the GOV.UK website.

 The income generated from this charge is ring-fenced, meaning it can only be used for adult social care services.